taofiqsulayman/python_ollama/instructions.md

 - Go to Users → Add user
 - Create test users and assign roles

+8. Create Audience Mapper:
+- Go to Clients -> file-processor-client -> Client scopes (tab) -> file-processor-client-dedicated
+- Create a new mapper called ``Audience Mapper``
+- In the Included Client Audience field, add file-processor-client (your client ID)
+- Turn on the Add to access token (toggle) button

-8. Update your .env file with the Keycloak settings
+9. Update your .env file with the Keycloak settings